Is lack of time really the reason you can’t turn new, healthy eating habits into permanent ones?

 Now how’s that for simple?!
 Basically, you’ll be replacing fresh or frozen produce with 1 tbsp of PaleoGreens (or other greens powder of choice) that will provide you with a combination of powerful and antioxidant rich vegetables and fruits.

-I know there are a lot of greens powders on the market, so you can learn more about why I choose to use this particular one, here.
+I know there are many greens powders on the market, so you can learn more about why I choose to use this particular one, here.

 I hope you found these tips helpful.
 Reach out in the comments section below if you need additional guidance or support.